Rope

 Half / Twin Ropes

-Selecting a Rope
+Selecting Your Rope

-1. Application
+1. Single or Double Rope Application

 2. Length

-6. Diameter
+4. Diameter

 Suggested rope diameters are contained in the table below, based on the technique(s) under consideration and the climber’s weight.
 Although thin ropes can be adequately strong for any climber, the hold characteristics and the ability to break a hitch under load can vary based on numerous factors, particularly the climber’s weight.
 Simply put, ‘thicker’ climbers prefer thicker ropes.
 The climber is responsible for the consideration of the following: